There are two types of employee stock options: incentive stock options, or ISOs, and non-qualified stock options, or NSOs.

 |Ordinary Income||Capital Gains|

-As you can see, the net proceeds from this transaction clearly work in favor of the capital gains tax, as illustrated through a qualified disposition.
+The net proceeds from this hypothetical transaction favor capital gains tax, as illustrated through a qualified disposition.

+Beyond this simple exercise and sell strategy, stock options are anything but basic.
 Consequently, it makes sense to consult with an expert who has experience working with ISOs and the potential opportunities and pitfalls for your specific case.
-It’s worth a second set of eyes to be sure that you’re crossing your Ts and dotting your Is in the best possible way.
+It’s worth getting a professional perspective so you can be sure you’re crossing your T’s and dotting your I’s in the best possible way.

 Tax services are not offered through, or supervised by Lincoln Investment, or Capital Analysts.
 None of the information in this document should be considered as tax advice.

 The examples above are for illustrative purposes only and do not attempt to predict actual results of any particular investment.